TMShumway/Jets/README.md

 ### How To Run

 This program is a simple java program.
-As such you are able to run it by opening the JavaApplication.java file in an IDE or terminal and run using the appropriate commands.
+As such you are able to run it by opening the JetsApplication.java file in an IDE or terminal and run using the appropriate commands.

 ### Technologies Used